Coronidium rupicola

-Coronidium rupicola, commonly known as the yellow button, is a flowering plant in the family Asteraceae.
-It is a small, upright, perennial shrub with yellow flowers borne on a single stem and is endemic to Queensland, Australia.
+Coronidium rupicola, commonly known as yellow button, is a species of flowering plant in the family Asteraceae and is endemic to Queensland, Australia.
+It is a small, upright, perennial herb with lance-shaped stem leaves, heads of yellow flowers with bronze-coloured bracts, and cylindrical to oblong cypselas with thread-like pappus bristles.

 Description

-Coronidium rupicola is a small, shrubby, erect perennial with a single stem and terminal yellow button flower-heads about 2 cm in diameter.
-Unlike other species of Coronidium it doesn't have conspicuous, large bracts, instead a ring of smaller, narrow light-coloured bracts.
+Coronidium rupicola is a small, shrubby, erect perennial herb with a single stem and terminal yellow button flower-heads about 2 cm in diameter.
+Unlike other species of Coronidium it doesn't have conspicuous, large bracts, instead a ring of smaller, narrow bronze-coloured bracts.
 The florets are thickly crowded with a greenish centre.
 The flowers in bud are thickly covered with long, whitish hairs, new growth stems silvery and woolly.
 The leaves are narrow, lanceolate, 5 cm long, pale green, densely woolly underneath, upper surface smooth, margins rolled under and wavy.
-Flowering occurs throughout the year and the fruit is a cypsela.
+Flowering occurs throughout the year and the fruit is a cylindrical to oblong cypsela with thread-like pappus bristles.

 Taxonomy

-This species was first described in 1838 by Augustin Pyramus de Candolle as Helichrysum rupicola.
-In 2008 Paul Graham Wilson published a paper titled "Coronidium, a new Australian genus in the Gnaphalieae (Asteraceae)", in which he erected the new genus Coronidium and transferred this species to it.
-It was published in the journal Nuytsia.

-Etymology

-Wilson coined the genus name Coronidium from the Greek words korone (crown) and the diminutive -idion, a reference to a feature seen on the fruit after bristles have broken away from it.
-The specific epithet rupicola is derived from the Latin words rūpēs meaning "cliff", and -cola meaning "to inhabit", and is a reference to the habitat where this species is found.
+This species was first described in 1838 by Augustin Pyramus de Candolle who gave it the name Helichrysum rupicola in his Prodromus Systematis Naturalis Regni Vegetabilis.
+In 2008, Paul Graham Wilson transferred the species to Coronidium as C. rupicola in the journal Nuytsia.
+The specific epithet (rupicola) is derived from the Latin words rūpēs meaning "cliff", and -cola meaning "to inhabit", and is a reference to the habitat where this species is found.